ajparsons/base-auto-template/README.md

 This project defines several meta tests in `tests/` that will:

 * Attempt to provision a template with basic variables.
-* Run the projects internal tests for self-integrity.

 This requires the packages listed in `requirements.dev.txt` to be installed.